OpenReplicant/ProtoReplicant/README.md

 Initial code is a simple pipeline to animate a 3D character with voice.
 VAD -> STT -> LLM -> TTS -> VRM

+You speak to it through your microphone, it transcribes you, sends that to Kobold Horde (pygmalion-6b default) and the returned text gets synthesized by coqui and played in the browser - which moves the mouth/face.

 LLM prompt template for character & chatlogs stored as persistent object.
 This should be into an interface for import/export of the user/bot object.